Scientific Name

 Description

-Larryleachia cactiformis is a small succulent with erect, cylindrical clavate, whitish to grey-green stems with flattened, rounded polygonal tubercles, each tipped with a small conical to flattened leaf-rudiment.
-The stems are thick and fleshy and grow up to 6 inches (15 cm) tall and 2.4 inches (6 cm) in diameter, often solitary or branching from the base to form a clump of up to 10 stems.
-Tubercles are crowded but arranged into 12 to 16 rows.
+Larryleachia cactiformis is a small succulent with erect, cylindrical-clavate, whitish to grey-green stems with flattened, rounded polygonal tubercles, each tipped with a small conical to flattened leaf rudiment.
+The stems are thick and fleshy and can grow up to 6 inches (15 cm) tall and 2.4 inches (6 cm) in diameter.
+They are often solitary or branching from the base, forming a clump of up to 10 stems.
+The tubercles are crowded but arranged into 12 to 16 rows.

 The flowers appear congregated near the apex, solitary or in clusters of 2 to 5, on very short pedicels.
-The corolla is bell-shaped, up to 0.6 inches (1.5 cm) in diameter, inside white to pale yellow barred (rarely spotted) with purple-red to more or less uniformly purple-red or maroon, covered with obtuse papillae, usually each with a small apical bristle.
+The corolla is bell-shaped and can reach a diameter of 0.6 inches (1.5 cm).
+Inside, it is white to pale yellow, barred (rarely spotted) with purple-red to more or less uniformly purple-red or maroon, covered with obtuse papillae, usually each with a small apical bristle.
 The corona is spotted and lined with red on a yellowish background.

 Hardiness